What is a Treasury bond?

 Treasury bond interest rates (also known as yield) are tied to the specific T-bond’s maturity date.

-“The average maturity rate on a Treasury bond is between 10 and 30 years,” says Jacob Dayan, CEO and co-founder of Community Tax, a financial and tax specialist firm in Chicago, Illinois.
+“The average [original] maturity date on a Treasury bond is between 10 and 30 years,” says Jacob Dayan, CEO and co-founder of Community Tax, a financial and tax specialist firm in Chicago, Illinois.
 “Typically, the longer the maturity date, the higher the interest rate.”

 That said, Treasury bond rates do rise and fall for a variety of reasons.
 “For example, if there is a high demand for longer maturity bonds, the T-bond interest rate could fall to (or below) the level of bonds with shorter maturity dates,” Dayan adds.